AdamSturge/Engine-Blog/pages/mydoc/mydoc_rotational_dynamics.md

 For linear motion we used Newton's second law, so it's not unreasonable to expect something analagous to apply here.

 ## Orientation vs rotation
-Before we move one I want to clarify some terminology.
+Before we move on I want to clarify some terminology.
 An **orientation** refers to how an object is oriented about a given axis.
 A **rotation** is the act of updating your orientation.
 Put another way, an orientation is a state, whereas a rotation is a transformation.